haskell/containers/docs/map.rst

     Map.delete :: Ord k => k -> Map k v -> Map k v
     Map.delete key m = ...

-:haddock_short:`Data.Map.Strict#delete` removes the entry with the specified ``key`` from the map ``m``.
+:haddock_short:`/Data.Map.Strict#delete` removes the entry with the specified ``key`` from the map ``m``.
 If the key doesn't exist it leaves the map unchanged.